 Toys and Activities

 – Bring a few small toys that the kids haven’t seen/played with before.
-My recommendations are: Spinning suction toys and a Montessori sensory toy for babies and a busy book and magic painting books for toddlers.
+My recommendations are: Spinning suction toys and a Montessori sensory toy for babies, and a busy book and magic painting books for toddlers.

 – A comforter or familiar toy to help them sleep

 – A tablet (or phone) and headphones with pre-downloaded videos.
 You can sign up for Netflix or YouTube and then download videos offline for the trip.
-My kids don’t watch TV except on flights and long car journeys, so it’s a bit of a treat for them and usually will give us a few hours of peace (for the oldest anyway).
+My kids don’t really watch TV except on flights and long car journeys, so it’s a bit of a treat for them and usually will give us a few hours of peace (for the oldest, anyway).

 Foot Rest